tydangelo18/tydangelo18/README.md

 - 🔭 I’m currently contributing to an open-source project that offers a user-friendly documenting and messaging software for behavioral residential care facilities |       https://ecare-residential.com/
-- 🌱 I’m currently learning GraphQL and Typescript.
+- 🌱 I’m currently learning Typescript and Software Development on the enterprise-level.
 - 👯 I’m looking to contribute to anything that involves Data Analytics, Social Media, Fintech, or Adtech.
 - :e-mail: tydangelo18@gmail.com | Let's get in touch!